eshwen/phd-thesis/README.md

 - The BibTeX backend of my choice is `biblatex` with the `natbib` package.
 The backend can be changed to `bibtex` if required as compatibility (as of my last check) isn't an issue
 - External helpful documents regarding LaTeX, thesis writing (Bristol-specific and general), etc. can be found in [helpful_docs/](helpful_docs/)
 - HEP particles are typeset using the `hepnames` package.
 With the `italic` option, they are rendered in italics.
 The default is upright.
 If I decide to change the style, I can just edit the line that imports the package in [thesismain.tex](./thesismain.tex)
+- Compiling [thesismain.tex](./thesismain.tex) in TeXShop can misbehave when new references or glossary terms are added, possibly due to conflicts or file changes when the hyperlinks are applied.
+If this is the case, run [trash_aux_files.sh](./trash_aux_files.sh) to wipe all of the auxiliary files and recompile

 ## Formatting guidelines <a name="formatting"></a>